Texas Tech University

 Non-Discrimination Policy

-Based upon Texas Tech OP 40.01 and AALS By-Laws, the Law School will not tolerate discrimination or harassment on the basis of race, color, ethnicity, religion, genetic information, protected veteran status, military status, national origin, sex, gender (including identity and expression), sexual orientation, age, or disability.
+Based upon Texas Tech OP 40.01 and AALS By-Laws, the Law School will not tolerate discrimination, harassment, or a denial of equal opportunity on the basis of race, color, ethnicity, religion, genetic information, protected veteran status, military status, national origin, sex, gender (including identity and expression), sexual orientation, age, or disability.

 ...